 What is a Hashtag?

 (on social media sites such as Twitter) a word or phrase preceded by a hash or pound sign (#) and used to identify messages on a specific topic.

 When you add #LionsClub to a message on Twitter or Facebook, you're essentially joining a conversation.
 People on Twitter and Facebook can search for a specific hashtag, and your message will show up in those search results.
 Your hashtag is letting everyone know the great things that your Lions club is doing for the community.

 There is a handful of hashtags that we use in our social media communications, and we encourage Lions to use them, as well.
 Pick one or two hashtags under which your message falls; for example, if you're posting a photo of a recent Centennial Service Challenge activity, add #LIONS100 to the end of your message.
 Or if you're sharing photos from your convention experience, use #LCICon.
 For more general posts -- perhaps a simple photo of members at a local food pantry or library event -- use #LionsClub.

-Suggested Lions Hashtags (this list is not comprehensive)
+Suggested Lions Hashtags (this list is English only and not comprehensive)

 For general club- and service-related posts